 If the distribution is considered part of a "plan (or series of related transactions)" pursuant to which 50 percent or more of the voting power or value of A. H. Belo stock is acquired, the distribution will be taxable to Belo (but not to its shareholders) under Section 355(e) of the Code.
 For this purpose, any acquisitions of A. H. Belo stock that occur within two years after the distribution (subject to certain exceptions including an exception for public trading) will be presumed to be part of such a plan, although Belo may be able to rebut that presumption.
 Under the tax matters agreement, we have agreed to indemnify Belo for certain tax related matters.
-A. H. Belo will also enter into the separation and distribution agreement and employee matters agreement covering specified indemnification and other matters that may arise after the distribution.
-The separation and distribution agreement, tax matters agreement, and employee matters agreement may have the effect of discouraging or preventing an acquisition of A. H. Belo or a disposition of its business.
+A. H. Belo will also enter into the separation and distribution agreement, services agreement, and employee matters agreement may have the effect of discouraging or preventing an acquisition of A. H. Belo or a disposition of its business.